-- E. Finances - The intent is that all ASAA provincial competitions be organized in such a manner as to be self sufficient while keeping costs to participating teams/individuals minimal. - II.
-An entry fee, subject to approval by the ASAA Executive and the sport commissioner, may be charged by the host committee for provincial competitions. - III.
+The intent is that all ASAA provincial competitions be organized in such a manner as to be self sufficient while keeping costs to

+- participating teams/individuals minimal. - An entry fee, subject to approval by the ASAA Executive and the sport commissioner, may be charged by the host committee for provincial competitions. - III.
 Pay It Forward Loonie Fee: Each provincial championship will charge an additional \$1 for each participating student and remit those funds to the ASAA office after the championship.
-100% of funds will be directed into an ASAA scholarship fund to recognize student athletes who give back to their schools and communities by either coaching or officiating in school or community sport. - IV.
-Provincial competition hosts will be eligible to apply for a hosting subsidy of a maximum of \$500 per event should the event show a loss or a profit of less than \$500.
-In the event of a profit of less than \$500 being realized, the host may only apply for a subsidy for the difference between the profit earned and the \$500 maximum. - V. Team Sport: Teams Failing to Show

-Any team (football, volleyball, basketball, curling, rugby 7s, rugby 15s) that confirms attendance at provincials as a zone/regional representative and then either pulls out following a pre-designated date (determined annually by the ASAA Executive in coordination with the respective sport commissioner and the Executive Director) or fails to show is required to pay the host the entry applicable to all participating teams.
-If the late withdrawal results in significant work being required to find a replacement team by either the ASAA office or the championship host, the offending school will be penalized an additional \$250.
+100% of funds will be directed into an ASAA scholarship fund to recognize student athletes who give back to their schools and communities by either coaching or officiating in school or community sport. - Provincial competition hosts will be eligible to apply for a hosting subsidy of a maximum of \$500 per event should the event show a loss or a profit of less than \$500.
+In the event of a profit of less than \$500 being realized, the host may only apply for a subsidy for the difference between the profit earned and the \$500 maximum. - Team Sport: Coaches/Schools Failing to Attend Mandatory Coaches Meeting: - Any team (football, volleyball, basketball, curling, rugby 7s, rugby 15s, team handball) that attends provincials as the zone/regional representative and fails to attend or send a team representative to the mandatory coaches meeting will be fined a fee of \$250 for failing to send a representative to the coaches meeting.
+This fee will be collected by the ASAA office and split between the host of the championship and the ASAA; the latter of which will be earmarked for the ASAA subsidy account to help offset costs to ASAA provincial hosts.
+The Executive will have the sole discretion to waive the penalty based on the rationale provided by the school for failure to attend the coaches meeting. - In individual sports (golf, cross country, badminton, track & field), the zone is responsible for submitting a cheque for the applicable entry of all participants confirmed by the deadline for submitting final entries to the host.
+In wrestling, participating schools will submit a cheque for all athletes confirmed by the entry deadline.
+In the event an athlete(s) fails to show, the offending athlete's school will be penalized an additional \$50 per no show over and above entry fees, to a maximum of \$250.
 The Executive will have the sole discretion to impose the penalty based on the rationale provided by the school for the late withdrawal.